Shin-da/Shin-da/README.md

 ## 💫 About Me | The Artist-Developer

 Hey there!
-I'm a unique blend of technologist and artist, bringing creative vision to every project I touch.
-When I'm not crafting elegant code, you'll find me creating art or exploring new ways to merge technology with creativity 🎨✨.
+I am a passionate IT graduate who bridges the gap between technology and creativity.
+I specialize in web development while nurturing a deep love for art.
+When I'm not crafting code, you'll find me creating art or exploring new ways to merge technology with creativity 🎨✨.

 ### Professional Journey 🚀
 - 🎓 BS Information Technology Graduate